Cavalry Barracks, Hounslow: Architecture

 In 2007-2013, the MOD upgraded the soldiers' accommodation on site by building six large four-storey 'SLAM' (Single Living Accommodation Modernisation) units.
 At the time of the barracks' closure, it comprised 59 buildings in total, of various ages and uses.

 Redevelopment plans

 In 2021, Inland Homes submitted a planning application for redevelopment of the site to provide 'new homes, public open space, commercial, leisure and community space, and much more'.
 Under revised proposals, the Grade II listed buildings are to be retained and restored, but ten locally listed buildings will be demolished (including the 18th-century Farrier's Shop to the left of the main entrance); another (a tin chapel) is due to be relocated.
 Several new residential blocks and other buildings, of up to five storeys in height, are proposed.

+Inland Homes, which had been leading redevelopment through its subsidiary Hounslow Property Development Ltd (HPDL), entered administration in September 2023.
+HPDL itself was placed into administration in May 2024, just days after Inland confirmed it would be appointing administrators.
+As a result, the site was brought to market by CBRE's Residential Land team on behalf of Kroll, with the sale promoted as a prime opportunity for a multi-offer residential scheme.

+The hybrid planning permission granted for the site remains valid for a limited period, typically three years from approval for detailed elements, and up to five years for outline consent, after which development must commence or risk expiration.
+The consent includes provision for 1,525 homes, with 35% designated affordable housing, and the retention of 23 existing buildings, including 14 Grade II-listed structures.

+Despite the scale and ambition of the proposed regeneration, there have been recent concerns from local residents and community groups regarding traffic and infrastructure capacity.
+In particular, objections have been raised about the suitability of Beavers Lane, the primary access road to and from the site—which many consider too narrow and ill equipped to handle the projected increase in traffic volume from such the large scale development.
+In recent years other developments have added pressure on these roads and plans did not account for these new additions.
+Residents have called for careful transport planning and infrastructure upgrades to avoid congestion and better public transport links to be considered.